skamansam/tappers-paradise/README.md

 Tapper's Paradise minimal viable product (MVP) will be a builder for Landlord

 ## Where is the universe data saved?
-For now, you can fork this repo and change one of the exisitng universes to be what you want.
+For now, you can fork this repo and change one of the existing universes to be what you want.
 In the future, we will have a designer which will output the json description of the universe.

 ## Resources
 ## Generators